 Darcy is the Founder of Organic World Language (OWL), and began developing the methodology in 2003.
-Her work is based on second language acquisition research, student motivation, and best teaching practices.
-Focusing on creating a space for second language to be naturally acquired, she believes in placing emphasis on students developing language through movement, social interaction, play and 100% immersion.
-The key element is the importance of creating community in the classroom while putting the student in the center as the curriculum.
+Her work is based on second language acquisition research, student motivation, neuroscience and best teaching practices.
+Focusing on creating a space for second language to be naturally acquired, she believes in placing emphasis on students developing language through movement, social interaction, proficiency, play and an immersive environment.
+The key element is the importance of building relationships and creating community in the classroom, while putting the student in the center as the curriculum.
 Darcy received her Bachelors in Spanish and Education from Western Oregon University and her Masters in Spanish Literature from University of Northern Iowa, Tec de Monterrey en Querétaro, México.
-She has 14 years teaching experience and since 2011 has been presenting at national conferences and working with schools to implement OWL internationally.
+She taught high school Spanish for 14 years in Oregon, and was an adjunct professor at Southern Oregon University teaching Spanish for two years.
+In her time at the high school level she worked developing and creating schools.
+She was part of a Bill Gates grant and later a Coalition of Essential Schools affiliate public school.
+Since 2011, she has been presenting at national conferences and working with schools, teachers and students to implement OWL values, strategies and techniques internationally.
+Darcy has been a Keynote or Guest Speaker at COFLT, IATLC, MCTLC, MaFLA, VFLA, BOLT, LSU, GWATFL and WAFLT.

 Tameka Allen has been teaching Spanish for 13 years.
 She was inspired to be a Spanish teacher by her two great high school teacher who helped her foster a love for the language.
 During her career, Tameka has taught at the elementary, middle school, and high school levels.
 Tameka spent years teaching Spanish the traditional way, but she realized her students were not able to use the language proficiently.
 She was introduced to TPRS in 2014 and Organic World Language in 2015.
 That very first workshop sparked a new excitement for teaching Spanish and energized Tameka to move her student towards proficiency.